-Guidance for Approval Submissions for Real Property Transactions
+Guidance for Submittal of Real Property Transactions for Review and Approval

 The acquisition or disposition of real property, by gift, purchase, or sale, involves a certain amount of risk to the University of Colorado.
 These risks include financial and management risk, ownership liability risk, and reputational risk.
-Because of these risks, approval of any acquisition or disposition is required by the Board of Regents,1 and additional legislative authorization through the Capital Development Committee (CDC) is required for acquisitions valued at more than \$2 million.2 The Office of the State Architect, Real Estate Program (REP), also has certain approval authority3 and state fiscal rule requirements4 related to real property transactions.
+Because of these risks, approval of any acquisition or disposition is required by the Board of Regents, and additional legislative authorization through the Capital Development Committee (CDC) is required for acquisitions valued at more than \$2 million.
+The Office of the State Architect, Real Estate Program (REP), also has certain approval authority and state fiscal rule requirements related to real property transactions.